LeDragoX/LeDragoX/.github/SPONSORS.md

 A Shell script that relies on `adb` to uninstall bloatware from Android without the need of using a **ROOTED** phone.

-⚠ **ATTENTION**: this project is unmaintained as i'm using Custom ROMS and don't depend on manufacturer's OSes anymore, but still valid for old phones.
+⚠ **ATTENTION**: this project is unmaintained as i'm using Custom ROMS and don't depend on manufacturer's OSes anymore, this isn't receiving any support, but still valid for old phones.

 ### Other Projects: